TAILOR-UoB/new_ways_of_publishing/booksource/introduction/index.md

 publishing systems.

 This website provides an introduction to modern authoring tools and publishing systems.
-We explore the most adopted authoring and publishing platforms, and online collaboration tools to facilitate the creation of shared online material.
+We explore the most broadly adopted authoring and publishing platforms, as well as online collaboration tools to facilitate the creation of shared online material.
 We pay special attention to the possible standardisation of a workflow to minimise the effort of authoring artefacts while maximizing the publishing of various output modalities.
 Two such publishing systems are